 KATHMANDU DURBAR SQUARE:

-The most enigmatic statue of Hindu God Bishnu, Budhanilkantha statue is located at a distance of 10 km.
-From the center of Kathmandu.
+The most enigmatic statue of Hindu God Bishnu, Budhanilkantha statue is located at a distance of 10 km from the center of Kathmandu.
 It is located at the base of the Shivapuri Hill and is the largest and most beautiful stone carving in all of Nepal.
 It is also the most enigmatic.
 Carves from a single block of black basalt stone of unknown origin, the statue of Budhanilkantha is 5 meters in length and it lies in a reclining position inside a recessed tank of water also representing the cosmic sea which is 13 meters in length.

 Also referred as the Sleeping Bishnu, or Jalakshayan Narayan, the statue, depicts the deity reclining on the twisting coils of the cosmic serpent Shrestha, the eternal, multi-headed king of the serpent deities known as Nagas, and also is the servant of the Lord Bishnu.
-With crossed legs and eleven heads of Shrestha cradling his head, the statue of Bishnu’s four hands hold objects symbolizing his divine qualities: a chakra representing the mind, a conch-shell; the four elements, a lotus flower; the moving universe and the club; primeval knowledge.
+With crossed legs and eleven heads of Shesh cradling his head, the statue of Bishnu’s four hands hold objects symbolizing his divine qualities: a chakra representing the mind, a conch-shell; the four elements, a lotus flower; the moving universe and the club; primeval knowledge.
 Budhanilkantha receives large numbers of pilgrims during Haribondhini Ekadashi, which takes place during the 11th day of the Hindu month of Kartik (October-November).
 It is the major festivals for the year in celebration of the awakening of the lord Bishnu from his long sleep.

 - An experienced, helpful and friendly Government license holder City Tour Guide.